pedroculque/leanplum_flutter/README.md

 ## Getting Started

-The Connecthings Flutter plugin allows you to access to the GDPR methods and In-App actions methods from the Dart code.

 Nevertheless, the configuration of the SDK must still be done at the android and iOS app level.

 A [Flutter application](https://github.com/pculque/leanplum_flutter) is available on github to show you a concrete implementation.